Skip to main content

 • produce short texts using Chinese characters to give basic information and describe simple situations

-• perform simple tasks such as shopping, asking for information such as directions and opening hours
+• perform simple tasks such as shopping and ask for information such as directions and opening hours

 • understand straightforward written resources on familiar topics written in Chinese characters